kenlukas/teractf/CTFs/teractf2025/Rev-MyCrypto/README.md

 print(f'encoded flag (hex): {hexlify(output)}')
 ```

 Okay, we're given the encoded flag and the program that was used to create it.
-The key is a combination of four random letters (upper and lowercase), or numbers.
-The flag is encoded by xor'ing the flag with a character from the key and then 9 is added to it.
+The key is a combination of four random letters (upper and lowercase) or numbers.
+The flag is encoded by XORing it with a character from the key, then adding 9.

-Since the flag is only four characters, and we know the flag starts with `teractf{` we can reverse the encoded flag to get the key and test it against the 5-8 bytes in the encoded flag.
+Since the flag is only 4 characters and we know it starts with `teractf{`, we can reverse the encoded flag to get the key and test it against the 5-8 bytes in the encoded flag.

-For example we know the first character of the flag is a `t`, we can subtract 9 from the first byte in the encoded flag and xor it with `t` to get the first value of the flag (110 which is the letter `n`).
+For example, we know the first character of the flag is a `t`.
+We can subtract 9 from the first byte of the encoded flag and xor it with `t` to get the first value of the flag (110, which is the letter `n`).
 We can then text it on the fifth byte in the flag (0x16) to see if we get the expected value (c).
 This works:

 ```python
 >>> (0x23-9) ^ ord('t')